jchdel/h-e-ms/src/README.md

 # z2m2mqtt

-filter to format all MQTT payloads emitted from and to zigbee2mqtt as sensors MQTT topics.
+filter to format all MQTT payloads emitted from zigbee2mqtt as sensors MQTT topics.